stomaras/Javascript-From-zero-to-hero/README.md

     , so we need the other direction and we can get this other direction, we can react to user events with event binding.
 So we can bind to for example a click event to execute some code whenever it occurs and we also have one additional form of data binding where we combine both directions, two-way data binding, where we are able to react events and output something at the same time.

+- The signal that we use Event Binding is parenthesses ()

+- input and click are default events provided by the DOM and they ship some data when they are fired, the click event gives us an object which for example holds the coordinates where we clicked.Input event also gives us some data, some information about the event.Now we can capture this data with $event reserved word which gives us access to event data.